Statute Law Revision and Civil Procedure Act 1881

 The Statute Law Revision and Civil Procedure Act 1881 (44 & 45 Vict. c.
 59) is an act of the Parliament of the United Kingdom that repealed for England and Wales enactments relating to civil procedure from 1235 to 1880 which had ceased to be in force or had become necessary.
 The act was intended, in particular, to facilitate the preparation of the revised edition of the statutes, then in progress.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

-From 1810 to 1825, the The Statutes of the Realm was published, providing the first authoritative collection of acts.
+From 1810 to 1825, The Statutes of the Realm was published, providing the first authoritative collection of acts.
 The first statute law revision act was not passed until 1856 with the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
 64).
 This approach — focusing on removing obsolete laws from the statute book followed by consolidation — was proposed by Peter Locke King MP, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.